tyleha/beneathdata/content/4 - Email Data.md

 hm.fillna(0, inplace=True)
 ```

-Just to prove a point, you could actually do the above with zero `for` loops using `groupby` and `pivot`, but this actually looks cleaner to me.
+Just to prove a point, you could actually do the above with zero `for` loops using `groupby` and `pivot`, but this code looks cleaner to me.

 ### Plot heatmap using `pcolor`